apetrycki/daikinskyport/README.md

 3. On the integrations page, select the "vertical dots" icon in the top-right corner, and select **Custom respositories**.
 4. Paste `https://github.com/apetrycki/daikinskyport` into the **Add custom repository URL** box and select **Integration** in the **Category** menu.
 5. Select **Add**.
+6. Restart Home Assistant Core via the Home Assistant console by navigating to **Supervisor** in the sidebar on the left, selecting the **System** tab, and clicking **Restart Core**.
+A restart is necessary in order to load the component.

 ### Manual Install